 top of page

-The Roots team of teachers and consultants put children at the heart of all our decisions.
-From SEN to curriculum design, we bring together our diverse set of skills to create an exceptional education, and we’re always ready to make the changes needed to give children the start they deserve.
+The Roots team put children at the heart of all our decisions.
+From developing provision for children with SEN to curriculum design and implementation, we bring together a diverse set of skills to create educational excellence.
+We are always ready to make the changes needed to give children the start they deserve.
+Our headteachers, Gemma and Hayley, successfully federated the three nurseries resulting in the rapid improvement of one of the settings.
+They know how to make the tough decisions early years need to thrive.
+Find out more about them below

 Gemma Williamson (1).jpg